return42/sphkerneldoc/linux_src_doc/include/linux/pci-epc_h.rst

     ops to get the number of MSI interrupts allocated by the RC from the MSI capability register

+set_msix
+    ops to set the requested number of MSI-X interrupts in the MSI-X capability register

+get_msix
+    ops to get the number of MSI-X interrupts allocated by the RC from the MSI-X capability register

 raise_irq
-    ops to raise a legacy or MSI interrupt
+    ops to raise a legacy, MSI or MSI-X interrupt

 start
     ops to start the PCI link